Nearsoft/jobs/readme.md

 ### Requirements

 * At least 5 years of experience designing digital products
 * Experience leading digital projects
 * Fluent in written and spoken English
 * Experience with Human Centered Design, Design Thinking and Design Sprint Methodology
 * Samples of Live digital projects
 * Experience using Sketch, Invision and Zeplin or similar tools
-* Experience with Multidisciplinary collaboration (Engineers, designers, marketers, stakeholders, product managers)
+* Experience with Multidisciplinary collaboration (engineers, designers, marketers, stakeholders, product managers)
 * Proactive and Leadership skills
-* Strong Visual Design skills
+* Strong visual design skills
 * Understand modern web and mobile environments such as HTML, CSS, Android UI, and iOS UI, as well as how the technologies of each can be used to further enhance the overall experience
 * Location: Hermosillo
-* Availability to travel outside México
+* Availability to travel outside Mexico

 ### Nice to have

 * SEO and Google analytics skills
 * Conference speaker
-* Front-end knowledge
+* Front End knowledge

 ## Credit